yuan228410/dell-5559/README.md

 # Supported Versions

-`config.plist` boots and works with Sierra, High Sierra and Mojave.
+`config.plist` has a seperate version for Sierra/High Sierra and Mojave.

 # How to use